Next Generation NCLEX-RN® Test Plan

 Clinical Judgment

-Clinical judgment refers to the ability of a nurse to use their knowledge, experience, and critical thinking skills to make informed decisions about a patient's care.
-It involves synthesizing information gathered from various sources, such as patient history, patient assessments, medical records, and lab data, and then applying that knowledge to develop a treatment plan and evaluate the outcomes of that plan.
+Clinical judgment refers to a nurse's ability to use knowledge, experience, and critical thinking skills to make informed decisions about a patient's care.
+It involves synthesizing information from various sources, such as patient history, assessments, medical records, and lab data, to develop a treatment plan and evaluate its outcomes.

-To underscore the importance of clinical judgment and ensure all entry-level nurses have the clinical judgment skills necessary to provide safe and effective care, the NCSBN developed the Clinical Judgment Measurement Model (NCJMM) to provide a framework to better understand and assess candidates' clinical judgment.
-Tier three of the NCJMM is focused on six measurable steps in the clinical decision-making process.
+To ensure all entry-level nurses have the clinical judgment skills necessary to provide safe and effective care, the NCSBN developed the Clinical Judgment Measurement Model (NCJMM) to provide a framework to better understand and assess clinical judgment.
+Tier 3 of the NCJMM is focused on 6 measurable steps in the clinical decision-making process.

 Administration of the NCLEX-RN